10 Shopify Alternatives to Consider for Your eCommerce Store in 2024

 Although more suitable for developers, beginners can also use the Magento 2 builder for seamless content creation, catalog management, and payment gateway integration.
 In fact, over 390 payment extensions are available on the Magento marketplace.

-Creating an SEO-friendly site is also easy, thanks to features like metadata for products, image alt tags, and search engine-friendly URLs.
+Creating an SEO-friendly Magento store is also easy, thanks to features like metadata for products, image alt tags, and search engine-friendly URLs.

 Plans and Pricing